 Short broken hairs and empty follicles may be observed.
 If caused by a drug or toxin, hair growth can return to normal within 3–6 months of its withdrawal.

 Telogen hair has a bulb at the end (club hair).
 Excessive shedding is known as telogen effluvium.
 It occurs 2–6 months after an event that stops active hair growth.

 Telogen effluvium is caused by:

 - Weight loss

-- Surgical operation, illness or psychological stress
+- A surgical operation, illness or psychological stress

-- Medications, eg contraceptives, anticoagulants, anticonvulsants
+- Medications, including contraceptives, anticoagulants, anticonvulsants.

 Sometimes there appears to be no recognisable cause for telogen effluvium, and shedding can continue for years (chronic telogen effluvium).
-Scalp hair continues to grow, but has a shorter natural length than normal.
+Scalp hair continues to grow but has a shorter natural length than normal.